opentripplanner/OpenTripPlanner/docs/sandbox/SiriUpdator.md

 # Siri Updator
 Support for consuming SIRI ET, SX and ET messages.
-The updator is developed to support the Norwegian SIRI profile witch is a subset of the SIRI specification.
+The updator is developed to support the Norwegian SIRI profile which is a subset of the SIRI specification.

 ## Contact Info
 - Lasse Tyrihjell, Entur, Norway